Mohamad-Boustani/mobile_1_project_1/README.md

 - To make the balances reactive after adding a transaction, the HomePage rebuilds on return from the Add Transaction screen.

-If you'd like, I can:

-- Add persistent storage (SQLite / Hive).
-- Improve formatting (locales, separators).
-- Add unit tests or CI configuration.